moonmouse11/alphabet/README.md

 # alphabet
 Write at terminal arrays of chars to big words.
 English and Russian.
-Without numbers.
+Without numbers and punctuations.